Sreedharan's entry a 'gimmick'; BJP will remain marginal player in Kerala: Cong's Tariq Anwar | Politics

 The BJP's presence is minuscule, so they want to make their presence felt by such ''gimmicks'', he said, adding that the saffron party will remain a marginal player in the state.

-'Metroman' Sreedharan formally joined the BJP last Thursday at a meeting organised at Changaramkulam as the ''Vijay Yatra'' led by Kerala BJP chief K Surendran reached there.
+'Metroman' Sreedharan formally joined the BJP last Thursday at a meeting organized at Changaramkulam as the ''Vijay Yatra'' led by Kerala BJP chief K Surendran reached there.

 Addressing the meeting, Sreedharan had said it is one of the greatest moments in his life and also thanked Surendran for giving him an opportunity to work for the BJP.